yu-lab-vt/PrinCut-Auto/README.md

 Thirdly, hypothesis testing based on order statistics is employed to eliminate false positive detections grown from noise seeds.

-Lastly, manual refinement is offered as an optional step to enhance the detection results, mirroring the functionality available in PrinCut-manual.
+Lastly, manual refinement is offered as an optional step to enhance the detection results.
+PrinCut will crop a sub-image, whose size is based on *crop size*, to generate a min-cut network, and use the pixel the user clicked as the source of the network to grow a new detection.

 ## Citation
 If you find the code useful for your research, please cite our paper.